Trump's takeover of Washington law enforcement begins as National Guard troops arrive

 Attorney General Pam Bondi posted on social media that the meeting was productive.

-The law allows Trump to take over the D.C. police for up to 30 days, though White House press secretary Karoline Leavitt suggested it could last longer as they “reevaluate and reassess" following the monthlong period.
+The law allows Trump to take over the D.C. police for up to 30 days, though White House press secretary Karoline Leavitt suggested it could last longer as authorities later “reevaluate and reassess."
 Extending federal control past that time would require Congressional approval, something likely tough to achieve in the face of Democratic resistance.

 About 850 federal law enforcement officers were deployed in Washington on Monday and arrested 23 people overnight, Leavitt said.
 The charges, she said, included gun and drug crimes, drunk driving, subway fare evasion and homicide.